jurgenwigg/py3S60/newcore/Doc/library/os.rst

    id is known, not necessarily a child process.
 The :func:`spawn\* <spawnl>` functions called with :const:`P_NOWAIT` return suitable process handles.

-   :func:`waitstatus_to_exitcode` can be used to convert the exit status into an exit code.

    .. versionchanged:: 3.5
       If the system call is interrupted and the signal handler does not raise an exception, the function now retries the system call instead of raising an